lsst-dm/prompt_processing/doc/playbook.rst

 You must have a profile set up for the ``rubin:rubin-pp`` bucket (see `Buckets`_, above).

-Install the prototype code, and set it up before use:
+Install the Prompt Processing code, and set it up before use:

 .. code-block:: sh